daylay92/stacktrace-backend/README.md

 - User can view Questions
 - User can Upvote or Downvote questions
 - User can answer a question
+- User gets notified when his/her questions are answered
 - User can search for questions by text
 - User can search for questions by the author's name
 - User can search for other user's by their names
 - User can search for answers by the author's name

 ## Getting Started